Coyote FAQ

 Q: Why are there coyotes in my neighborhood, shouldn't they be on Open Space land?

 A: Although coyotes tend to make their dens on open space land, their territories can and often expand into nearby neighborhoods.
 It is normal for coyotes to be attracted to residential areas.
-However, we want to do everything possible to make sure coyotes are not comfortable in neighborhoods.
+However, it is important to do everything possible to make sure coyotes are not comfortable in neighborhoods.
 Make sure there is nothing attracting coyotes to your neighborhood such as fallen fruit, unsecured trash or compost, exposed water sources, dirty barbeque grills, outside pet food, or intentional wildlife feeding.
 It is illegal to feed coyotes in Broomfield based on Colorado Parks and Wildlife regulations.
 Utilize low-intensity hazing whenever a coyote is sighted; look big, shout, throw rocks/stones, spray water or pepper spray, use noisemakers, or shrine bright lights.
 Work with your neighbors and homeowners association to make sure negative coyote interactions are minimized.

 Q: I saw a coyote while hiking or walking my dog through Open Space, what should I do?